ntvuongg/vnese-id-extractor-v2/README.md

 - [ ] Code Refactoring

 ## **Contributors**
-Special thanks to [Huynh Thien Tung](https://github.com/tuilatung), [Le Thi Thanh Thanh](https://github.com/thanhthanhthile) and [Truong Minh Son](https://github.com/truongminhson) have contributed for this project.
+Special thanks to [Huynh Thien Tung](https://github.com/tuilatung), [Le Thi Thanh Thanh](https://github.com/thanhthanhthile) and [Truong Minh Son](https://github.com/truongminhson) have contributed to this project.
 I heartly thankful to you all.